matisojka/qqqa/README.md

 ## Troubleshooting

-- API error about missing key: export the relevant env var, for example `export GROQ_API_KEY=...`.
+- API error about missing key: run `qq --init` to set things up, or export the relevant env var, e.g. `export GROQ_API_KEY=...`.
 - No output when streaming: try `-d` to see debug logs.
 - Piped input not detected: ensure you are piping into `qq` and not running it in a subshell that swallows stdin.